Adaptive Domain Models: Bayesian Evolution, Warm Rotation, and Principled Training for Geometric and Neuromorphic AI: Acknowledgments

 \section{Acknowledgments}

 The author thanks John L.\ Gustafson for guidance on posit arithmetic, the b-posit bounded-regime arithmetic pathway, and for \textit{Every Bit Counts: Posit Computing}~\cite{gustafson2024}, whose Chapter~13 provides the definitive parameterization reference for application-specific posit systems.
 The treatment of representation selection for training arithmetic in Sections~3 and~4 reflects his technical influence directly.
 The author thanks Barak A.\ Pearlmutter for his encouragement of this research program and for his foundational work on automatic differentiation, which, together with the forward gradient result in Baydin et al.~\cite{baydin2022}, underpins the training substrate described in this paper.
 The author also thanks Don Syme, whose F\# language and Units of Measure system are the type-theoretic substrate from which DTS draws its inference architecture, and whose co-authorship of the forward gradient paper connected this work to the broader AD research community.
 The author also thanks Paul Snively for contributions on delimited continuations and the geometric algebra problem framing documented in the companion paper~\cite{phg} that informed this work.
+The author also thanks Mart\'{i}n Coll, whose Inet MLIR dialect~\cite{coll2025} is the rewrite-rule substrate on which the program hypergraph construction of the companion paper~\cite{phg} is primarily informed, and whose subsequent work on the hypergraph interchange format~\cite{coll2025hif} provides the structural serialization precedent for the PHG's cross-tool provenance handling.